samarthkm/samarthkm/README.md

 - 👋 Hi, I’m Samarth Murthy
-- ⚽ I’m interested in sports and data science
+- ⚽ I’m interested in sports and data
 - 💞️ I’m looking to collaborate on C++ or JavaScript projects
 - 📫 How to reach me : samarthm16@gmail.com